jbock-java/jbock-maven-example/README.md

 ````

 [jbock](https://github.com/h908714124/jbock)
-is an annotation processor, so it is only needed
+is an annotation processor, so it is needed
 on the compiler classpath:

 ````xml